e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **view** — a zero-copy reconstruction of a store handed to a function through its bundle; it materializes in the caller's frame for the duration of the call and is value-identical on re-materialization within a sweep ([§7.1](#71-continuous-state-structured-immutable-flat-backing), [§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws)).

+**`w` (private intermediates)** — the optional second slot of an output stage's return, `(y, w)`: an `isbits`-leaf NamedTuple of values the component computes for its own later use.
+Private by construction — no cell, no contract entry, nothing to wire, list, filter or address — travelling exactly one hop by [§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws)'s law, SSA-passed within a fused pass, probe-observed in type and checked at the nominal activation only ([§11.3](#113-visibility-the-contract-is-the-interface), [§12.5](#125-the-always-on-conformance-check)).
+The inspection path for one is promotion to a declared output.

 ### D.3 Evaluation and scheduling